 The menu choices depend in turn on our cells’ preferences and needs, which are mostly determined by the environment in which our cells grow.
 Cells are extremely sensitive to the elements present in their environment.
 This environment is our life context, made up of our:

 - social environment

 In his book Le pouvoir anticancer des émotions, the oncologist Dr. Christian Boukaram used another metaphor to elegantly explain epigenetics (loose translation by I. Goulet):

 “Imagine a piano keyboard as a chromosome.
 The keys are made of a solid substance named DNA.
 Each key corresponds to a gene that is in constant interaction with a musician (the epigenetic factors) and its environment.
 The pressure applied on the keys or the speed with which they are depressed by the musician determines the volume of the sound.
 Since the musician’s inspiration and intensity vary depending on his/her environment (emotions, diet, activity levels, social interactions, etc.), the volume of the sound produced by the keys (genes) varies depending on the musician’s context.
 Thus, such as a piano keyboard, the same chromosome can play different melodies depending on its context.”

 The bottom line is that the expression of our genes is first and foremost controlled by our life context.
 What we can infer from this statement is that:

-When a gene is expressed, it allows the synthesis of a RNA (ribonucleic acid) molecule, called a “messenger” RNA or mRNA.
-We call this process transcriptionbecause the mRNA is a replica of the gene.
+When a gene is expressed, it allows the synthesis of an RNA (ribonucleic acid) molecule, called a “messenger” RNA or mRNA.
+We call this process transcription because the mRNA is a replica of the gene.
 This mRNA then produces the instructions for the fabrication of a protein.
 We call this latter process translation.
 Each protein has a unique function.
 Examples of proteins are hormones, enzymes, and antibodies.
 The proteins perform most of the tasks that make life possible.